theadiy/webptquick/README.md

 Also everyone is welcome to clone, modify, reuse the script as per their own need.

 ## Usage:
-- For first time you have enable execution permission
+- For first time you have to enable execution permission

 ```
 chmod +x webptquick.sh